CIBC Select Visa* Card Review

 The CIBC Select Visa* Card is a low-interest credit card and like others in this category, the interest rate is the top benefit.
 But here are the card’s stand out features:

-- Enjoy a low 13.99% interest rate on purchases and cash advances
+- Enjoy a low interest rate on purchases†, balance transfers† and cash advances†

-- Get a 0% interest rate for up to 10 months on balance transfers with a low 1% transfer fee
+- Transfer your credit card balance: Get 0% interest for up to 10 months with a 1% transfer fee† and a first year annual fee rebate†

 - Free additional cards: Get your family members saving on interest with up to three additional cards.